AidanHawthorne/Qtile_Config/README.md

 sudo apt install kitty
 ```
 ### The fun part
 You now finally have all the dependencies installed and now you just need to download their corresponding config files.
 Once you have all the config files downloaded and moved to their respective folders in the .config directory you will have a working Qtile rice (rice is just a word people like to use for making a desktop environment visual appealing).
+You may notice your micro is not copying your terminal colors.
+This can be easily fixed by entering micro and hitting ctrl-E followed by ```set colorscheme simple```.
 From here on out I will be directing you on how to make changes to specific aspects so that you can truly make this your own.